 What Keywords Are My Competitors Using – This is How You Can Find

-Competitor analysis is undoubtedly one of the most important aspects of any marketing strategy and when it comes to search marketing knowing what keywords your competitors are using could just be the perfect piece of competitive intelligence that you need to beat them in their own game.
+Competitor analysis is undoubtedly one of the most important aspects of any marketing strategy and when it comes to search marketing knowing your competitor’s keywords could just be the perfect piece of competitive intelligence that you need to beat them in their own game.

 If you have searched in Google for “What keywords are my competitors using”, you definitely believe that there is a way to get that info, other than your competitor divulging the same voluntarily, (which is no less than a utopian dream).
 I am going to show you exactly how to find your competitors keywords for Adwords and or SEO.